Languages

 Building confidence in learning languages

-Children are taught French from Year 1 to Year 6 for between 45-60 minutes per week by a secondary-trained French specialist.
+Children are taught French from Year 1 to Year 6 for 30 minutes per week in Year 1 and 45-60 minutes per week in Years 2-6 by a secondary-trained French specialist.
 The bespoke SoW ensures that children have the opportunity to achieve the attainment targets set out in the National Curriculum 2014.
 The Long-Term Scheme of Work is categorised by language content, concepts/skills, songs/stories and other (cultural traditions, festivals, knowledge about France and other Francophonie countries).

 Topics have been chosen to be age appropriate and to link with or follow up from the whole school curriculum.
 Topic vocabulary is taught to enable children to be creative with their ideas and to gain or reinforce topic knowledge however it is core phrases which repeat throughout the Scheme of Work which the children are expected to have greater memorable knowledge of by the end of KS2.
 Topics are also chosen to support the Christian ethos of our school, paying particular attention to traditions and festivals celebrated in French speaking countries and comparing them to our own.
 Topics are set over two half terms to allow the topic and resources to be fully exploited and to allow time for intercultural understanding to woven throughout the Scheme of Work.